openvuser/vuser/docs/Core Proposals/VEP1.md

 ## Executive Summary

-In the Vuser coalition, our frontend protocol empowers virtual user actions—authorized by websites and executed seamlessly by AI agents—bridging AI and blockchain paradigms to foster decentralized, user-centric web experiences.
+In the Vuser coalition, our frontend(browser-use API) protocol empowers virtual user actions—authorized by websites and executed seamlessly by AI agents—bridging AI and blockchain paradigms to foster decentralized, user-centric web experiences.
 A key component of this ecosystem is the blockchain layer, which handles permissions, value exchanges, and messaging.
 However, our current Proof of Participation (PoP) consensus mechanism faces a liveness vulnerability: if the selected miner (chosen from the last 100 transaction addresses) goes offline and fails to propose the next block, it could disrupt chain progression, impacting AI agent operations.

 This proposal introduces a **Pre-Submission Pool Mechanism** to mitigate this flaw.
 By requiring the last 100 addresses to submit proposed blocks in advance, we ensure redundancy and continuity, drawing from established blockchain designs like Proposer-Builder Separation (PBS).
 This enhancement maintains decentralization, preserves unit veto capabilities, and aligns with Vuser's ethos of robust AI-blockchain integration, allowing virtual actions (e.g., site interactions or token transfers) to proceed without interruption.